-Students, Faculty, and Staff may register a telephone number in the e2Campus Notification System to receive emergency alerts.
-All students, faculty, and staff's email addresses are automatically enrolled in e2Campus Notification System.
+Faculty and Staff may register a telephone number and their email address in the e2Campus Notification System to receive emergency alerts.
+All students' phone numbers and email addresses are automatically enrolled by SMC into the e2Campus Notification System by Colleague.